The derivatives of the heat kernel on symmetric spaces: Preliminaries

-Estimates of the derivatives of the heat kernel are obtained by Mandouvalos and Tselepidis in \cite{MANTSE} for the case of real hyperbolic spaces and Grigory'an in \cite{GR2} derived Gaussian upper bounds for all the time derivatives of the heat kernel, under some assumptions on the on-diagonal upper bound for $h_{t}$ on an arbitrary complete non-compact Riemannian manifold $X$.
-More precisely, he proves that if there exists an increasing continuous function $f(t)>0,$ $t>0,$ such that
+Estimates of the time derivatives of the heat kernel are obtained by Mandouvalos and Tselepidis in \cite{MANTSE} for the case of real hyperbolic spaces.
+In \cite{GR2}, Grigory'an derived Gaussian upper bounds for all time derivatives of the heat kernel, under some assumptions on the on-diagonal upper bound for $h_{t}$ on an arbitrary complete non-compact Riemannian manifold $X$.
+More precisely, it is proved that if there exists an increasing continuous function $f(t)>0,$ $t>0,$ such that

 then,

 where the sequence of functions $f_{i}=f_{i}(t),$ is defined by